Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

 urlFragment: "ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2"
 ---

-# A Multi-tenant Angular Single-page Application (SPA) that Authenticates Users with Azure AD and Calls a Protected ASP.NET Core Web API
+# A Multi-tenant (SaaS) Angular Single-page Application (SPA) that Authenticates users with Azure AD and calls a protected ASP.NET Core Web API

-This sample demonstrates a multi-tenant, cross-platform application suite involving an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.
-Due to the topology of this application suite, additional steps are needed for making it available to users from other tenants.
+This sample demonstrates how to develop a multi-tenant, cross-platform application suite comprising of an Angular SPA (*TodoListSPA*) calling an ASP.NET Core Web API (*TodoListAPI*) secured with Azure Active Directory.
+Due to the topology of this application suite, additional steps are needed for making it available to users in other tenants.

-In order to grasp the important aspects of **multi-tenancy** in this sample, please follow the [discussion](##discussion) section below.
+In order to grasp the relevant aspects of **multi-tenant** covered in the sample, please follow the [discussion](##discussion) section below.

 ## Scenario

 - TodoListSPA uses [MSAL.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) and [MSAL-Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) to authenticate a user.
-- The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user.
+- The app then obtains an [access token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from Azure Active Directory (Azure AD) on behalf of the authenticated user for the TodoListAPI.
-- The access token is then used to authorize the call to the TodoListAPI.
+- The access token is then used by the TodoListAPI to authorize the user.
 - TodoListAPI uses [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) and [Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web) to protect its endpoint and accept authorized calls.

 ![Topology](../Misc/ch2_topology.png)

-> [!NOTE]
-> This sample uses Angular 9 with .NET Core 3.1 and is configured to support sign-ins with **personal Microsoft accounts**.

 ## Contents